Sbanks2/SQL_Bike_Share/README.md

       'bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021.start_station_name'
 ```

-#### Now the ride_duration_minutes column is created and the values are calculated by the difference of time between the ended_at and started_at times.
+#### Now the ride_duration_minutes column is created, and the values are calculated by the difference in time between the ended_at and started_at times.
 ```
 ALTER TABLE bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021
 ADD COLUMN ride_duration_minutes INT